codingtenshi/namecie/README.md

 ## Additional information

-While creating the project, I learned how to:
+While creating the project I learned how to:
 - manage time,
 - work with the Django framework,
 - use Github,